The Medicus Firm Blog

 Physicians: Ready for Change and Physician Compensation Trends

 With 58.3% of physicians open to or planning career changes in the next year, there’s a significant opportunity for recruitment.
 The ongoing physician shortage, projected to result in a deficit of physicians in the U.S. by 2034, further complicates healthcare recruiting and access to care.
-However, this also means you need to focus on retention strategies for your current physician staff.

 Advanced Practice Clinicians: Seeking Balance and Specific Settings

 APCs show the highest openness to job changes, with 63.4% considering a move in the next 12 months.
 The increasing demand for nurse practitioners, especially post-COVID-19, highlights the growing reliance on advanced practitioners in various employment settings.
 They express a preference for hospital-employed or single-specialty group settings.
-Tailor your recruitment efforts to highlight how your organization can offer the work-life balance and practice environment APCs are seeking.

 Allied Health Providers: Diverse Preferences

 While 60.2% of allied health providers are open to career changes, 13.1% are considering retirement.
 This suggests a need for robust succession planning and strategies to retain experienced professionals.
 Interestingly, while hospital employment is the top choice, 13.9% prefer solo practice, indicating an opportunity for organizations that can offer varied practice models to attract qualified candidates.
+Organizations that have worked closely with allied health professionals are often better equipped to tailor opportunities to meet their specific needs.

 Dental Providers: Stability with a Twist

 Dental providers show the highest job satisfaction, with 57.6% content in their current roles.
 Healthcare organizations are adapting to these trends by leveraging technology to enhance recruiting processes and improve employer branding strategies.
 However, 22.8% express interest in telehealth settings, signaling an emerging trend in dental care delivery that forward-thinking organizations might explore.
+Organizations should review their recruitment and care delivery strategies to stay ahead of trends in dental telehealth.

 Overcoming Barriers to Change